Here are a few guidelines to help you understand our logic.

 - Our Mittens are big.
 They should hang off your fingertips to prevent binding and ensure the proper flow of blood in cold weather.
 They are great for gross motor tasks and grasping, but you won’t be tying your shoes or baiting a hook with them.
 Please wear liner gloves to protect your sensitive digits when your pull them out for delicate tasks.

 These are general guidelines for average body proportions.
 They indicate the largest body that should fit comfortably in our garment with room for layers.
-Because Fall and Winter are busy, we only build custom sizes during the slower Spring and Summer seasons.
-Tailored garments may require an additional fee for patterning and materials.
+Because Fall and Winter are busy, we only build standard sizes for stock.

 |Our Size||Your Height